 A Day at the Museum

 Welcome to the New-York Historical Society!
-This program focuses on the fundamentals of a museum visit and provides an opportunity to explore New York’s oldest museum.
-Starting with museum etiquette and then identifying different jobs that people have within the museum community, students examine artifacts and paintings as they begin to grasp the concept of “what is history?” and understand the purpose of having a museum in the community.
+Explore the galleries to learn the fundamentals of a museum visit and the different jobs people have within the museum community.
+Students view paintings and objects from long ago and begin to understand the meaning of history and the purpose of a museum.

 New York: Then and Now

-Audubon’s Aviary: Part II of the Complete Flock (Grade 2)
+Audubon’s Aviary: Part III of the Complete Flock

 To book a program, visit www.nyhistory.org/ednet.
 If you have any questions, please contact us at 212-485-9293.